 An important factor in the selection process might be the relationship between karmic patterns and the time and place of a particular incarnation with its specific astrological correlates.
 This notion is in general agreement with the observations from psychedelic sessions, holotropic breathwork, and spontaneous episodes of psychospiritual crises.
 They show that in all these situations the content and timing of holotropic states are closely correlated with planetary transits.
 (Grof, Psychology of the Future, State University of New York Press, 2000, p.
 242)

 The transcript of a radio interview with Richard Tarnas is of interest.
-There is reference to the ecological situation, with the observation that “we cannot continue to live according to the same assumptions with which we have lived blithely for the past several hundred years.”
-The basic contention here is surely correct, a complication being that so many relatively obscure insights are lost to view in the “new age” jettisoning of pre-1960s events.
+There is reference to the ecological situation, along with the observation: “We cannot continue to live according to the same assumptions with which we have lived blithely for the past several hundred years.”
+The basic contention here is surely correct, a complication being that so many relatively obscure insights are lost to view in the “new age” jettisoning of pre-1960s events and pre-Jung occurrences.

 There is further talk, in the Scott London-Richard Tarnas interview, of paradigm shift [a subject which has acquired varying preferential interpretations).
 Tarnas also refers to Grof’s theme of “the death-rebirth process,” meaning ego death and spiritual rebirth.
-That theme, based upon LSD experiences, has been regarded as very misleading by analysts of mystical literature.
+That theme, based upon LSD experiences, is regarded as very misleading by analysts of mystical literature.
 LSD experiences in “psychotherapy” were given an elevated mystical significance by Grof.
-The scope for disagreement is extensive (Shepherd, Minds and Sociocultures Vol. One, 1995, pp. 70-73).
+The scope for disagreement is extensive (Shepherd, Minds and Sociocultures, 1995, pp. 70-73).

-The Grof-derived viewpoint of Tarnas extends to pop music, and includes the statement: “I feel that Madonna’s combination of these very different [“perinatal”] impulses is reflective of the fact that our whole civilisation is going through the birth process, this initiatory transformation.”
+The Grof-derived viewpoint of Tarnas extends to pop music.
+The statement appears: “I feel that Madonna’s combination of these very different [“perinatal”] impulses is reflective of the fact that our whole civilisation is going through the birth process, this initiatory transformation.”
 Critics urge that no transformation is in process.
 The world is in such a distressed state that different criteria are necessary.

 Some of the Tarnas references to philosophy have puzzled other commentators.
 For instance, he says in the same interview: “I love Plato and I’m as much of a Platonist as anybody I know.
 But Plato’s Republic would only be truly utopian and livable if it could have the Rolling Stones in it!”

 What is utopian and livable varies markedly according to temperament and appetite.
 A well known account of Rolling Stones anomalies, in the 1970s, describes a preoccupation with cocaine and heroin.
 The author, a close attendant of Keith Richards, relates how his girlfriend died after a bad reaction to the heroin substitute methadone.
 When the attendant tired of this confused lifestyle, he went into rehabilitation.
 He again encountered Richards in a hotel room at New York.
-The celebrity did not wish Sanchez to author a book about the past, and pulled a gun on him.
+The celebrity did not wish Sanchez to author a book about the past.
+Richards threatened Sanchez with a gun.
 There was no shooting, only the book that subsequently materialised.
 See Tony Sanchez, Up and Down with the Rolling Stones (1979; repr.
 2010).
 Cf. Keith Richards, Life (2010).

-Grofian confusions about death and rebirth have become pervasive, and are associated with the controversial California Institute of Integral Studies.
+Grofian confusions about death and rebirth have become pervasive amongst “alternativists,” also being associated with the controversial California Institute of Integral Studies.
 Tarnas discloses that he and Grof were teaching the same CIIS course in philosophy and religion at San Francisco.
 “It’s a great program where we offer doctorates and masters degrees.”